Tradiio/android-target-tooltip/README.md

             .build()
     ).show();

-mTooltipContainer must be of type it.sephiroth.android.library.tooltip.TooltipFramelayout.
+mTooltipContainer must be of type <it.sephiroth.android.library.tooltip.TooltipFramelayout>.
 An arrow will be drawn around the container.